ilhamramadhani/Simple-Encryption-CR4-Java-/README.md

 # Simple-Encryption-CR4-Java-
-This project abaout simpe use of RC4 Encryption using java , this project can be compiled by netbeans
+This project about simpe use of RC4 Encryption using java , this project can be compiled by netbeans

 Contact Me Via moch.ilhamramadhani@gmail.com